active, directly-held investments with complementary risks and returns for less volatility

 EF Tellsons Endeavour™ Fund is a UCITS V open-ended investment company listed in London.
 This means the regulatory oversight, reporting requirements and investor protections afforded by this fund are of the highest level available under current UK legislation.
 The Authorised Corporate Director for the Fund is Elite Funds, part of Way Fund Managers Ltd, with over £1bn of funds under administration and they bring custodian and depositary Northern Trust and fund accountant Apex to bear on the strength of the fund structure and security of investors’ funds.

-EF Tellsons Endeavour is a global equity and bond fund.
-The Fund Objective is to achieve capital growth with less of the volatility of equities.
-Endeavour is the only fund we invest at Tellsons and our money is invested in it.
+The Endeavour Fund seeks capital growth with less of the volatility of equities.
+Endeavour invests in global equities, bonds, unhedged currencies and various other instruments that may reduce the volatility of the fund affording some protection of capital in times of market stress.
+It is the only fund we invest at Tellsons and our money is invested in it.

 What might ‘growth with less volatility’ look like?